kyma-project/kyma/components/console-backend-service/README.md

 ### Verify the code

-To check if the code is correct and you can push it, run the `before-commit.sh` script.
-It builds the application, runs tests, checks the status of the vendored libraries, runs the static code analysis, and ensures that the formatting of the code is correct.
+To check if the code is correct and you can push it, use the `make` command.
+It builds the application, runs tests, checks the status of the vendored libraries, runs the static code analysis, and checks if the formatting of the code is correct.

+Command `make format` can be used to automatically format incorrect code.